duanwilliam/docusaurus-remark-plugin-codetabs/README.md

 These inner code blocks deviate in syntax from normal code blocks, however, in that they do not have closing ` ``` `; instead, the end of each inner code block is inferred by the beginning of the next, or the end of the `codetabs` code block.

-Leading and trailing whitespace of the overall inner code block content is ignored.

     ```md codetabs
     ``` jsx
     <MyComponent />